Call or text 312-219-2051 for a free consult

 Education

-University of Indianapolis, Doctoral of Health Science (DHSc), current
+University of Indianapolis, Doctoral of Health Science (DHSc), 2025

-University of Indianapolis Krannert School of Physical Therapy, Doctor of Physical Therapy, 2011
+University of Indianapolis Krannert School of Physical Therapy, Doctor of Physical Therapy (DPT), 2011

 University of Indianapolis, B.S. of Human Biology, 2009

-DNS Clinical C Course, December 2023, Robert Lardner PT
+DNS Clinical C Course, December 2023 and November 2024, Robert Lardner PT

 DNS Clinical B Course, October 2022 and July 2024, Robert Lardner PT